Postgraduates

 Postgraduate programme specification content for 'with industry' programme variants

-This page details the University’s standard specification for PGT ‘with industry’ programme variants and should be read in conjunction with the relevant programme specification
+This page details the University’s standard specification for PGT ‘with industry’ programme variants and should be read in conjunction with the relevant programme specification.

 Type of study

-The taught modules and project are campus based.
+The full-time taught modules and project are campus based.
 The industrial placement is on the site of the placement provider.

 The taught modules would all be taken in the first two semesters.
 This is followed by the industrial placement.